SGM HERB FRIEDMAN (Ret.)

 Plan Invader was designed to convince the target audience that the war could have been over long ago except for the Communist aim of worldwide conquest.
 Plan Invader sought to create resentment and anger towards communist leaders for starting and prolonging a war of aggression against the Korean people.
 Radio operations directed at Korean civilians and leaflet operations directed against CPVF and KPA troops emphasized that the invasion had been deliberate and premeditated and that the Communists were using the armistice as a breathing spell to reorganize their defeated forces.
 The campaign ran from 15 June 1952 to 5 July 1952.

 The leaflet above depicts three arms labeled Communist China, Russia and North Korea holding flaming torches which are burning the Korean people.
 The leaflet was prepared by the 1st RB&L Group on 25 June 1952.
 The data sheet tells us that this is Invasion by the Communists, No. 2 which means there is at least one earlier leaflet in this series.
+Leaflet 1199 is in Korean.
+The same image and text is found on the Chinese version coded 7155.
 Some of the text is:

 EXAMINE THESE FACTS THAT TELL THE TRUTH ABOUT THE KOREAN WAR